 – Invitations to exclusive events and training to build your skills and your network.

 – Become a social and thought leader in your city and state.

 – Get paid to inspire rising leaders and concerned citizens to take action in solving problems.

-– Be instrumental in helping develop AF’s national programming.
+– Be instrumental in developing AF’s national programming.

-– Organize and host a minimum of one fun, empowering event per month.
+– Organize and host one fun, actionable event and one Day of Action every month.

-– Outreach and recruitment will focus on 22-40yos.
-All are welcome to attend AFF events, but the target audience are young leaders and professionals in your community.
+– Outreach and recruitment will focus on 22 – 40 years old.
+All are welcome to attend AF events, but the target audience is young people in your community.

 – Time commitment of approximately 15 hours/month.
 Some months may be more or less depending on the number of events and/or volunteers in your chapter.